Grable/CS5350/README.md

 # CS5350
-This is a machine learning library developed by Gabriel Jarrardfor CS5350/6350 in University of Utah
+This is a machine learning library developed by Gabriel Jarrard for CS5350/6350 in University of Utah